flaxandteal/ProbabilityDistribution/README.md

 In-progress split of the probability distributions from PHPStats into their own project.

+## Installation

+Add this to your composer.json and update:

+    "mcordingley/probability-distribution": "dev-master"

+This will eventually switch over to using semantic versioning, but it makes little sense to do so while this is in early development.

 ## Help This Project!

 The biggest blocker to getting good statistical software working in PHP is the